Sign of the Times (Harry Styles song): Commercial performance

 "Sign of the Times" reached number one on the UK Singles Chart with a combined sales of 62,900 units.
 In its first week, it recorded 39,000 digital downloads combined with 3.5 million streams that give 23,472 equivalent units, ending Ed Sheeran's run of 13 consecutive weeks at the top of the chart with "Shape of You".
 In the United States, the song debuted at number four on the Billboard Hot 100.
 In its first week, it sold 142,000 copies (topping Digital Songs), earned 16.5 million streams and 23 million airplay impressions.
-The song was at the time Styles' highest charting single on the chart.
+The song was at the time Styles' highest-charting single on the chart.
 It managed to hit the number one in record time on the US iTunes charts, reaching the top in 19 minutes, beating Adele's previous record at 50 minutes.
 It was certified platinum in the country, making it the top certified rock song of 2017, according to RIAA.
 It ranked number nine on the Most Shazamed Songs of 2017.
 "Sign of the Times" ended up on Shazam's Hall of Fame, the most Shazamed songs of all time, at 100.

 Cover versions and usage in media

 Kygo and Ellie Goulding performed a cover of the song on BBC Radio 1's Live Lounge.
 Hanson performed a cover on KIIS 106.5.
 Paul Cardall made a classical cover of the song.
 Alex Boyé released an 'Africanized' orchestral cover.
 Sabrina Carpenter collaborated with YouTube star Jasmine Thompson on a cover.
 LANY released their recordings for Spotify's new Singles series which included a cover of "Sign of the Times".

 "Sign of the Times" was used for a commercial ad for Google released in December 2017 in the United States, under the title of Google: Year In Search 2017.
 It was also used as a soundtrack for an episode in the second season of the popular CW drama Riverdale.
-It was one of the early Olympics Brand Synchs for 2018, airing throughout Europe, Asia, the U.S and parts of Africa.
+A version of the song was used in the first trailer for the upcoming film Project Hail Mary.
+It was one of the early Olympics Brand Synchs for 2018, airing throughout Europe, Asia, the U.S. and parts of Africa.